 The rollout of X Chat: Features and Feedback

 The transition to the new X Chat system has commenced, although it has encountered some challenges.
-The rollout is now in beta, which means that only a small group of users on the platform can use it.
+The rollout is now in beta, meaning only a small group of users on the platform can use it.
 As people get access, their old DMs are being moved to the new X Chat environment, which is fully encrypted.
+But people have had different reactions to the launch.
+Some users have gone to the site to complain about new bugs.

-Even though there were some technical problems at first, X Chat’s launch is a clear sign of where X is going in the future.
+You can disable this PIN, but doing so turns off end-to-end encryption, forcing you to choose between safety and convenience.
+Even though there were some technical problems at first, X Chat’s launch is a clear sign of where X is headed.
 It fits with Musk’s plan to make X an essential “super app” by creating a strong messaging service that protects users’ privacy and can compete with well-known apps like WhatsApp and Signal.

 Shares: